Why accurate revenue forecasting matters

 Also, know that forecasts aren’t crystal balls.
 Sure, you can get a good idea of what revenues will be for the next quarter, and maybe the next year.
 But, going out five and ten years is an exercise in futility.
 In general, the further out in time for your forecast, the more likely it is to be incorrect.

 Focusing on good operational controls will help with generating consistent revenues, which, in turn, can help improve forecasting.
 These controls include being able to get accurate data from people on the front lines of the business, such as salespeople.
 Over time, they will align with statements of cash flows, and balance sheets while directing operating activities that promote growth.

-Big shocks will certainly throw off a forecast.
+Big shocks will certainly throw off a forecast, like a downturn.
 If 25% of the company is laid off, that’s a very large fluctuation and will likely have a substantial impact on your forecast.
 It will come through in revenues, but your forecasting may not be able to accurately predict it.
 The next few quarters will allow the company to reset and the forecast to come back in line.

 Good forecasts are always dependent on good data.
 And the more timelines you have with good data, the better your forecasts will be.
 Start with the data you have and build on that to create a solid history of usable and relevant data.

 Looking for ways to increase your revenue?